Introduction

 4. Why is it important to keep the fraction in lowest terms before converting?

 Answer: Reducing a fraction to its simplest form (e.g., 6/8 → 3/4) eliminates unnecessary complexity and ensures the decimal conversion is straightforward.
-On the flip side, even if the fraction is not reduced, the division will still yield the correct decimal value.
+Even so, even if the fraction is not reduced, the division will still yield the correct decimal value.

 Conclusion